Copyright © 2014 Wiley-Liss, Inc.

 Description of Submission Types:

 genesis, The Journal of Genetics and Development is an international journal devoted to a genetic understanding of all aspects of development in animal and plant systems. genesis particularly encourages manuscripts with a convergence of disciplines, including genetics, genomics, proteomics, computational modeling, and evolutionary biology. genesis highly encourages manuscripts that describe developmental mechanisms in diverse organisms, both animal and plant.
 Manuscripts can be submitted in one the four following formats:

 RESEARCH ARTICLES are full-length reports that experimentally address a developmental problem.
 Research Articles should advance the field of development by mechanistic discoveries and by elucidating gene function.
 Manuscripts reporting purely descriptive science must be justified as having of particular interest to the research community to be considered for the journal.
-Research Articles include in order: Title page, Abstract (up to 200 words), Introduction, Results, Methods, References, Acknowledgments, Tables and Figure legends.
+Research Articles include in order: Title page, Abstract (up to 200 words), Introduction, Results, Methods, Acknowledgments, References, and Figure legends (if applicable).

 LETTERS are succinct, experiment-based research reports whose text is limited to 1,600 words (excluding Figure Legends, References and Methods) and four to six display items (Tables and Figures).
-Letters include in order: Title page, Abstract (up to 200 words), Text (combined Results and Discussion), Methods, References, Acknowledgments, Tables and Figure legends.
+Letters include in order: Title page, Abstract (up to 200 words), Text (combined Results and Discussion), Methods, Acknowledgments, References, and Figure legends (if applicable).
 The text has no subheadings.
 Up to 30 references may be cited.